maxio-com/stoplight-platform-api-docs/portal/content/core-concepts/subscription-signup.md

 }
 ```

-For more information on the API details for creating charges, see [here](https://developers.chargify.com/docs/api-docs/b3A6MTQxMTAzOTc-create-charge).
+For more information, see [the API details for creating charges](https://developers.chargify.com/docs/api-docs/b3A6MTQxMTAzOTc-create-charge).

 ## Billing Dates